mdeff/ntds_2019/README.md

 Part of the course is evaluated by an open-ended project (see the [description][projects]), proposed and carried out by groups of four students.
 We provide a list of [datasets and project ideas](projects).
+Students review each other's work to receive intermediate feedback and internalize the [grading criteria](projects/grading.md).
 Those data projects are meant to jointly practice and evaluate their theoretical network analysis skills and practical Data Science skills.
 Below is the work of the 138 students enrolled that year.